Caerleon: Governance

 Until January 2020 Caerleon was within the Wales European Parliament Constituency.

 Caerleon is an electoral ward of Newport City Council, represented since 1995 by three councillors.
 The ward includes Christchurch and Bulmore.
-Caerleon is within the UK Parliamentary constituency of Newport West, the Senedd constituency of Newport West.
+Caerleon is within the UK Parliamentary constituency of Newport East, the Senedd constituency of Newport West.

 The community includes Christchurch and the Afon Gardens area of Ponthir.

 Geography

 The centre of Caerleon sits in the Vale of Usk and the River Usk forms part of the community's southern boundary.
 In the north-west part of the town, across the railway bridges, the land rises sharply up to Lodge Wood and its hill fort.
 The community's western boundary is formed by the A4042 road (Heidenheim Drive) and the northern boundary partly by the Malthouse Road and partly by the Afon Llwyd river which flows southwards to the River Usk along the town's eastern side.
 Across the River Usk from Caerleon, to the south-east and east, St Julian's Park, the village of Christchurch and the upland region around Christchurch Hill as far as the M4 motorway and the A449 road are also within the community, along with the hamlet of Ultra Pontem.